Complaints before your contract has been completed

 - The work is commercial or industrial building work

-- The contract value is $3,300 or less (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, termite managment chemical system installation, building design and completed building inspections, which can be investigated regardless of the value and hydraulic design work valued over $1,100
+- The contract value is $3,300 or less (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, chemical termite management system installation, building design, site classification, fire protection and completed building inspections, which can be investigated regardless of the value and hydraulic design work valued over $1,100

 - The contract has been terminated or completed